f-droid/fdroid-website/_posts/2017-02-20-f-droid-supports-apk-expansion-files-aka-obb.md

 Google created OBB aka
 "[APK Expansion](https://developer.android.com/google/play/expansion-files.html)"
 files to provide a flexible means of delivering large amounts of data.
-This arragement also saves lots of bandwidth since the APK file and the OBB file can be updated separately.
+This arrangement also saves lots of bandwidth since the APK file and the OBB file can be updated separately.
 For example, a game's assets do not need to change often, so they can be shipped as an OBB.
 Then when the app itself is updated (i.e. the APK), it does not need to